An Online Sociology Bachelor's Degree Completion Program

 The Benefit of a Bachelor's Degree

-Visit the full Bureau of Labor Statistics article to view the full interactive charts for tearnings and unemployment data by education level.
+Visit the full Bureau of Labor Statistics article to view the full interactive charts for earnings and unemployment data by education level.

-For those who will pursue careers directly within Sociology, the median effective hourly earning for Sociologists in 2017 was $38.29 (source: U.S. Bureau of Labor Statistics, via Emsi Inc.).
+For those who will pursue careers directly within Sociology, the median salary for Sociologists in the United States in 2022 was $91,938 (source: U.S. Bureau of Labor Statistics, via Lightcast).

 A Liberal Arts Program Designed for Adult Learners